The following is an lightly edited transcript of the audio.

-Fifth observation.
-Verse 11.
-He not only calls his sheep, he dies for his sheep.
-"I am the good shepherd.
-The good shepherd lays down his life for the sheep."
-Or Verses 14 and 15.
-"I am the good shepherd.
+Or John 10:14–15 — “I am the good shepherd.
 I know my own.
-My own know me as the father knows me and I know the father.
+My own know me as the Father knows me and I know the Father.
 I lay down my life for the sheep.”

-Now, I love it when I see profound thought structure unity between very disparate Biblical authors like Paul and John.
+Now, I love it when I see profound thought structure unity between very disparate biblical authors like Paul and John.
 Let me paraphrase this in a way that should ring a Pauline text to your mind.
 It goes something like this.
-“Those whom the father has made his own.
-He gave to the son.
-And those whom he gave to the son, the son called.
-And those whom the son called, he justified by laying down his life for them.”
+“Those whom the Father has made his own. he gave to the Son.
+And those whom he gave to the Son, the Son called.
+And those whom the Son called, he justified by laying down his life for them.”
 Sound familiar?
 It ought to.

-There’s a profound, deep theological unity between Johannine theology and Pauline theology, Romans 8 and John 10.
+There’s a profound, deep theological unity between Johannine theology and Pauline theology in Romans 8 and John 10.
 And if you just think over these profound things.
 I doubt that they ever read each other.
 But they were operating on the same inspiration and had the same powerful insights into the realities of God’s sovereign work in salvation.

 So, let me just sum up and carry you through the glorious, God-wrought salvation in this chapter.
-"The father gives his sheep to the son.
-The son dies for the sheep.
-The son calls them by name.
+The Father gives his sheep to the Son.
+The Son dies for the sheep.
+The Son calls them by name.
 They hear and irresistibly follow.
 They know his voice and the sheep follow him.
 He gives them eternal life.
-He lays down his life for them and he keeps them safe forever and ever."
+He lays down his life for them and he keeps them safe forever and ever.
 It is a great salvation.

 And at this very point, a tremendous danger arises.
 A practical, theological danger arises for people who have seen such a glorious, sovereign, God-wrought salvation for the sheep of God.
 And the danger is the plausible distortion that Satan has caused to rise up again and again in history, that turns a pride-shattering doctrine of salvation by sovereign grace into an in-house, elitist doctrine for the private few.
 With an indifference to the sheep who are not of this fold.